EVERSE-ResearchSoftware/RSQKit/pages/rs_quality/fair.md

 ### Version control tools

 Version control means knowing what changes were made to your code, when and by who - promoting code ownership, responsibility and credit.
-When combined with software sharing and collaborative platforms such as GitHub or GitLab, it provides backup facilities for your code, code publication and sharing, facilitates teamwork and discussions around software and design decisions, and speeds up collabortion on shared code by allowing edits by more than one person at a time.
+When combined with software sharing and collaborative platforms such as GitHub or GitLab, it facilitates code publication, sharing and findability, teamwork and discussions around software and design decisions, provides backup facilities for your code and speeds up collabortion on shared code by allowing edits by more than one person at a time.

+### Code testing

+Testing ensures that your code is correct and does what it is set out to do.
+When you write code you often feel very confident that it is perfect, but when writing bigger codes or code that is meant to do complex operations it is very hard to consider all possible edge cases or notice every single typing mistake.
+Testing also gives other people confidence in your code as they can see an example of how it is meant to run and be assured that it does work correctly on their machine - helping with code understading and reusability.

+### Coding conventions

+Coding conventions are important practices that improve readability and accessility of your code by others - who can then reuse or extend it in their own examples and applications.

 ...
 TODO: other tools and practices